ukeys-anz/salesforce/automation-test/README.md

   npm install -g chromedriver --detect_chromedriver_version
   ```

-OR, if above command does not work, follow below:
+  `OR`, if above command does not work, follow below:

 - Download Mac chromedriver from this [website](https://sites.google.com/chromium.org/driver/downloads).
 Ensure that the driver you downloaded is for the chrome version you have installed on your computer.
 If the driver and chrome version does not match the automation will fail.